amejiarosario/dsa.js-data-structures-algorithms-javascript/README.md

 ## Book

-You can check out the book that goes deeper into each topic and provide additional illustrations and explanations.
+You can check out the [dsa.js book](https://gum.co/dsajs) that goes deeper into each topic and provide additional illustrations and explanations.

 - Algorithmic toolbox to avoid getting stuck while coding.
 - Explains data structures similarities and differences.